9623D-Double-Vision/DoubleVisionNB/README.md

 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/wahs%20second%20match.PNG">

 ### Q11
-In the third match, we played on the red alliance against teams 30155B and 71002A whilst being allied with 88310W. **We won this match with 108-45**
+In the third match, we played on the red alliance against teams 30155B and 71002A whilst being allied with 88310W. **We won this match 108-45**
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/wahs%20third%20match.PNG">

 ### Q15
-In the fourth match, we played on the red alliance against teams 31055A and 88310U whilst being allied with 9623S. **We won this match with 94-64.**
+In the fourth match, we played on the red alliance against teams 31055A and 88310U whilst being allied with 9623S. **We won this match 94-64.**
 <img src="https://github.com/9623D-Double-Vision/DoubleVisionNB/blob/main/Assets/Image/wahs%20fourth%20match.PNG">

 ### Q17